 I do feel fine about deferring though, because I actually lived in one of the mills in the District after college for a while – they’d been converted to loft apartments.
 And if you’re familiar with Manchester’s crazy roads, you know I’ve driven/walked pretty much every inch of this area, often by accident.

-Of course, I’ve revisited the historic district for this website to take in such sites as the Manchester History Center (my visit here), the Old Manchester Museum (my visit here), the Cheney Homestead, the Keeney Schoolhouse and the Cheney Brothers Fire Museum (my visit here).
+Of course, I’ve revisited the historic district for this website to take in such sites as the Manchester History Center (my visit here), the Old Manchester Museum (my visit here), the Cheney Homestead (my visit here), Cheney Hall, (my visit here)the Keeney Schoolhouse (my visit here) and the Cheney Brothers Fire Museum (my visit here).
 Most of the mills are still standing and slowing being converted into other things if not already apartments.
-The Cheney Mansion still stands proudly on the hill and the Cheney Theater is still going strong.
+The Cheney Mansions still stand proudly on the hill and the Cheney Theater is still going strong.

 As I said, the Manchester Historical Society folks have put together a great set of web pages about the NHL.
 I urge you to check it out – it’s really very interesting.